datamesse/datamesse.github.io/README.md

 I merged the technical style and colour scheme from Version 1 with Version 2's layout.
 On the front page, each project has the name and logo of the main technology used.
-It is re-designed as a compact portfolio preview gallery.
+It is re-designed as a compact portfolio preview gallery, but has a button to a full portfolio page with code links.

 ![Site version 3](https://github.com/datamesse/datamesse.github.io/blob/main/src/assets-portfolio/img-2022-12-portfolio-website-react-v3.gif?raw=true)